lubla/cas-fee-project-two/README.md

 - Based on NodeJS with express.
 - Implemented in Javascript.
 - REST interface.
+- Data is backed using MongoDB.
-- See server/devInstructions.txt to get started with the server.
+- See server/README.md to get started with the server.

 ### Web Client
 - Single page app using AngularJS.